Eligibility and Benefit Level

-(FCRC) Use Instructions To Client (Form 1721) to schedule a monthly meeting with the client.
-Schedule all meetings so they do not interfere with the client's Earnfare participation.
+(FCRC) Use Instructions To Client (Form 1721) to schedule a monthly meeting with the customer.
+Schedule all meetings so they do not interfere with the customer's Earnfare participation.

-During the monthly meeting, review the client's attendance form.
-When appropriate, reassess the client and refer them to apply for GA-TA or SSI benefits.
+During the monthly meeting, review the customer's attendance form.
+When appropriate, reassess the customer and refer them to apply for SSI benefits.

-Determine the client's need for clothing for the Earnfare job site.
+Determine the customer's need for clothing for the Earnfare job site.
 Authorize payment for up to $100 in a 12 consecutive month period, by Mercury or Invoice Voucher (Form C-13).

-Provide job retention supports when the client has obtained full-time unsubsidized employment.
+Provide job retention supports when the customer has obtained full-time unsubsidized employment.

-Maintain a monthly recall file for each client.
-The client can only be enrolled in Earnfare for 6 months out of a 12-month period.
+Maintain a monthly recall file for each customer.
+The customer can only be enrolled in Earnfare for 6 months out of a 12-month period.
 The 12 months is a fixed period which begins in July and ends in June of the following year.

-Thirty days before the client's 6-month completion date, issue SNAP Employment and Training Notice of Termination from Earnfare Participation (Form 2858E).
+Thirty days before the customer's 6-month completion date, issue SNAP Employment and Training Notice of Termination from Earnfare Participation (Form 2858E).